PrithviVK/CS682/README.md

 #### For Dart client:
 •	Pull the at_client_sdk repository from [Link](https://github.com/atsign-foundation/at_client_sdk.git) into your local machine with an IDE installed   such as Eclipse/Visual Studio Code.

-•	Install Maven dependencies by running the pubspec.yaml file present in at_client_sdk>tests.
+•	Install dependencies by running the pubspec.yaml file present in at_client_sdk>tests.

 ## Running the Project:
 Sending keys from: